LUMC/HAMLET/README.md

 cluster-specific YAML configuration to determine how much resource such as memory or CPU cores should be allocated to the jobs.

-Hamlet tries to make use of isolated conda environment per Snakemake rule whenever possible.
+Hamlet tries to make use of isolated Conda environment per Snakemake rule whenever possible.
 The base execution environment is also defined by an `environment.yml` file.

 In addition to the raw output files, Hamlet also generates a PDF report containing an overview of the essential results